Dr Claire E. L. Smith

 High throughput microscopy:

-I am currently one of the first users of the Zeiss Cell Discoverer 7 microscopy platform at Leeds University.
+I am a user of the Zeiss Cell Discoverer 7 microscopy platform at Leeds University.
 This system is capable of high throughput cell-based screening and uses Zeiss Zen Blue analysis software, including Intellesis.

 Drug screening to identify treatments for ciliopathies: